nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

+ 1. User requests to list Clients and Sessions.
- 1. FitEgo shows a list of Clients and list of Sessions.
+ 2. FitEgo shows a list of Clients and list of Sessions.
- 2. User requests to add a specific Schedule between a specified Client from Client List and Session from Session List.
+ 3. User requests to add a specific Schedule between a specified Client from Client List and Session from Session List.
- 3. FitEgo adds the Schedule.
+ 4. FitEgo adds the Schedule.
 Use case ends.

 **Extensions**

-- 2a.
+- 3a.
 The Client index or Session index is invalid.

-  - 2a1.
+  - 3a1.
 FitEgo shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

-- 2b.
+- 3b.
 The Schedule to be added already exists.

-  - 2b1.
+  - 3b1.
 FitEgo shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.
 <br/>

 **Use case: UC11 Edit a Schedule**